latitudegames/Scripting/README.md

 ### Quests
 You can modify the quests property to change the quests of the adventure mid game.

+### Shared Library
+Appended to the other three scripts so you can use the same code between all three.

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.